kripikroli/bitcoinminersnet_buhat/_posts/2017-03-14-genesis-mining-review.md

 <p>Both lifetime contracts will have to deal with a small maintenance fee withdrawn as long as it is still profitable.</p>

-<h2 id="providers">How is Genesis Mining Different from Other Cloud Mining Providers?</h2>
+## How is Genesis Mining Different from Other Cloud Mining Providers?

 <p>Genesis mining is <a href="/bitcoin-in-venezuela-hides-when-crisis-strikes/">just done online</a> so it varies greatly with other cloud mining providers.
 It given due as the most colossal and high in demand compared to others.
 Genesis Mining greatly made mining an uncomplicated and satisfying experience.</p>